Shamya/Quit-Prediction-Physics-Playground/README.md

 This notebook is not set up to run as a standalone script.
 It is made available primarily to promote trasparency in reserach.
 The published paper is also uploaded in the repository.

-If you have any questions, kindly contact me at shamya16 at gmail dot com.
+If you have any questions, kindly contact me at shamya at upenn dot edu or shamya16 at gmail dot com.